code-312/ceic-jekyll/README.md

 - do a code review and suggest changes if needed
 - approve the merge request after any needed changes are resolved

-After merging delete the branch to keep our repo pruned, new features can go in new well named branches
+After merging delete the branch `git branch -d amazing-feature` to keep our repo pruned, new features can go in new well named branches
-- `git branch -d amazing-feature`

 ### Code review
 We don't do big formal reviews, but productive discussions between developers is encouraged especially when merging.
 Please give and receive suggestions with grace.
 It is not personal, we have all written good and bad code at times and another person's eye can sometimes see what we missed.